hamer0/esolang/README.md

 # Mini Esolang
 A simple esolang based on single character instructions that manipulate a sliding window.

 A goal of this language is to make the interpreter small without making it unreadable.
+I'm not too fussy about the time complexity of the interpreter, I just want to make the code as concise as I can.
+For this reason there are steps could be done more efficiently.

 ## Notes
 - Currently only has 32 bits of memory